roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 [^9]: While critical speed represents a precise physiological boundary in theory, in practice we can only estimate it within certain error bounds.
 Rather than trying to train exactly at this theoretical point (or our estimation of it), it's more practical to define ranges above and below it.
 This way, we can be confident we're training either aerobically (below CS) or anaerobically (above CS), without worrying about hitting an exact pace that we can never know with perfect accuracy.
 I'll touch on this more in the in the post about training using critical speed.

-[^10]: For example, Jakob Ingebrigtsen often employs a negative split strategy in his 5km races, starting conservatively for the first 8-9 laps before treating the final laps like a 1500m race.
+[^10]: For example, [Jakob Ingebrigtsen](https://worldathletics.org/athletes/norway/jakob-ingebrigtsen-14653717) often employs a negative split strategy in his 5km races, starting conservatively for the first 8-9 laps before treating the final laps like a 1500m race.
 This effectively transforms the race duration massively in his favour, allowing for a stronger finish.
-If Jakub runs the first few laps below critical speed then his whole $D'$ remains as he winds the pace up close to the end of the race.
+If Jakob runs the first few laps below critical speed then his whole $D'$ remains as he winds the pace up close to the end of the race.
 This only works for Jakub because his critical speed is higher than the other athletes --- his aerobic system is a powerhouse!

+[^11]: When estimating critical speed via training data, using an effort adjusted pace as input to the model takes account of hills and potentially other factors like wind and running surface.